contrast-zone/t-rewriter.js/README.md

         target
 ```

-This is a symmetrical process, meaning that like we can ask what is an output of a certain input, we can also ask what input yields a certain output.
-Answering these questions utilize graph rewriting processes called forward and backward chaining, respectively.
+This is a symmetrical process, meaning that like we can ask what is an output of certain input, we can also ask what input yields certain output.
+Answering these questions utilizes processes called forward and backward chaining, respectively.

 ## 3. project specifics

-*Systelog* takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
-The metaprogram is actually a set of formulas similar to those in mathematics with the difference that the *systelog* formulas may transform not only math expressions, but also any kind of s-exprs.
+*Co-rewrite* takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
+The metaprogram is actually a set of formulas similar to those in mathematics with the difference that the *co-rewrite* formulas may transform not only math expressions, but also any kind of s-exprs.

-To get a glimpse on how a *systelog* metaprogram looks like, here's a quick example:
+To get a glimpse on how a *co-rewrite* metaprogram looks like, here's a quick example:

 ```
 /*
-    Systelog cat/dog decision example
+    Co-rewrite cat/dog decision example
 */

 (